Enbridge: Natural gas utility

-Oil spills and violations
+Oil spills, fires, and violations

 Enbridge's pipeline was responsible for the largest inland oil spill in the United States in 1991, when 1700000 U.S.gal of oil ruptured from a buried pipeline in Grand Rapids, Minnesota, spilling crude into a wetland and a tributary of the Mississippi River.

 Using data from Enbridge's own reports, the Polaris Institute calculated that 804 spills occurred on Enbridge pipelines between 1999 and 2010.
 These spills released approximately 161,475 oilbbl of crude oil into the environment.

 On July 4, 2002, an Enbridge pipeline ruptured in a marsh near the town of Cohasset, Minnesota, in Itasca County, spilling 6000 oilbbl of crude oil.
 In an attempt to keep the oil from contaminating the Mississippi River, the Minnesota Department of Natural Resources set a controlled burn that lasted for one day and created a smoke plume about 1 mi high and 5 mi long.

 In 2006, there were 67 reportable spills totaling 5663 oilbbl on Enbridge's energy and transportation and distribution system; in 2007 there were 65 reportable spills totalling 13777 oilbbl.
 On March 18, 2006, approximately 613 oilbbl of crude oil were released when a pump failed at Enbridge's Willmar terminal in Saskatchewan.
 According to Enbridge, roughly half the oil was recovered.

 On January 1, 2007, an Enbridge pipeline that runs from Superior, Wisconsin to near Whitewater, Wisconsin, cracked open and spilled ~50,000 USgal of crude oil onto farmland and into a drainage ditch.
 The same pipeline was struck by construction crews on February 2, 2007, in Rusk County, Wisconsin, spilling ~201,000 USgal of crude, of which about 87000 U.S.gal were recovered.
 Some of the oil filled a hole more than 20 ft deep and contaminated the local water table.

 In April 2007, roughly 6227 oilbbl of crude oil spilled into a field downstream of an Enbridge pumping station near Glenavon, Saskatchewan.

+On November 13, 2007, Enbridge discovered a leak on their 34-inch Line 3, at Mile Post 912, near Clearbrook, Minnesota.
+Later, the pipeline exploded during repairs, on November 27, causing the deaths of two employees.
+DOT officials said that two Enbridge workers died in a crude oil explosion as they worked to make repairs on this former Lakehead system pipeline.
+Enbridge was cited for failing to safely and adequately perform maintenance and repair activities, clear the designated work area from possible sources of ignition, and hire properly trained and qualified workers.

 In January 2009, an Enbridge pipeline leaked about 4000 oilbbl of oil southeast of Fort McMurray at the company's Cheecham Terminal tank farm.
 Most of the spilled oil was contained within berms but about 1% of the oil, about 40 oilbbl, sprayed into the air and coated nearby snow and trees.